-All attendees will be muted, and we encourage you to attend by choosing "listen only" from the audio menu.
-This will enable the sound to be broadcast through your computer, so please make sure your speakers are turned on or your headphones are plugged in.
+All attendees will be muted.

+- Select an option to How do you want to join the meeting's audio? - The Device Speaker will enable the sound to be broadcast through your computer.
+Make sure your speakers are turned on or your headphones are plugged in.